ycechungAI/cmd-ssg/CONTRIBUTING.md

 npm install -g . or npm install if you are just testing

+!update - March 2022
+use yarn, then yarn install

 ssgy <command option>    or    ./bin/index.js <command option> to be safe

 Example Use: